mtlynch/mtlynch.io/_posts/2019-02-01-solo-developer-year-1.md

 Those costs had a dramatic impact on my business decisions.
 Spending three months implementing a new product idea was the equivalent of investing $20k into the concept.
 A simple one-week task had an implicit cost of $1.5k.
 This led me to frantically over-outsource my work and contributed to the [contractor pains](#costly-lessons-in-outsourcing), described above.

-My living costs also made me feel discouraged about my project ideas.
-Before quitting my job, I had a charming fantasy of growing a business from a small seedling that made $50/month and slowly nurturing it to $100 then $175.
+My living costs also made me feel discouraged about every project idea.
+Before quitting my job, I had a quaint fantasy of growing a business from a small seedling that made $50/month and slowly nurturing it to $100 then $175.
 Working at such small scales of revenue felt ridiculous when I was burning $7k a month in expenses.

 # So, I bought a house

-One day in June, I jokingly texted that I should cut my spending by moving into a cheap house near her in Western Massachusetts.
+One day in June, I jokingly texted my sister that I should cut my spending by moving into a cheap house near her in Western Massachusetts.
 She immediately called me.
 "Were you kidding?
 Because you should do that for real."

 The more I thought about it, the more sense it made.
 It was close to my family, I enjoyed spending time there, and the cost of living was tiny compared to New York.